 Working On Mental Health: A Day In The Life Of A Therapist

-Therapy and other forms of mental health support are increasing in popularity as more people are understanding the importance of maintaining mental well-being.
+Therapy and other forms of mental health support are increasing in popularity as more people understand the importance of maintaining mental well-being.
 The Centers for Disease Control and Prevention found that in 2019, one in five adults sought help for a mental health concern.
 If you are considering therapy, you are not alone.
 Understanding what it is that a therapist does may help make the process of seeking therapy less intimidating.
 This article explores what a day in the life of a therapist might look like and how therapy may benefit you.

 A day in the life of a therapist